 This recipe will make 2 crusts, so you can either make another cream pie (or pumpkin pie) or wrap and freeze it for later use.
 If I’m not making two pies, I will often use the extra dough to make quiche.
 Or simply halve the recipe to make a single crust.

 For this recipe crimp edges and poke tiny holes all around with a fork.
-Blind bake pastry by lining crust with a sheet of crumpled waxed paper and then filling it with 2 cups of dried beans.
+Blind bake pastry by lining crust with a sheet of crumpled waxed paper and then filling it with 2 cups of dried beans or pie weights.

 Bake in preheated oven on lowest rack in oven for 20 minutes with beans.
 Remove beans and waxed paper and bake for another 15-17 minutes until lightly brown.